Labrys-Group/create-t3-turbo/packages/mcp/README.md

 - A new function invocation can read from Redis and resume the stream from where it left off
 - Without Redis, streams still work but cannot resume after interruptions - they must restart from the beginning

 To enable Redis, set the `REDIS_URL` environment variable.
 The handler will automatically use it if provided.
+For local development, running Redis in a docker container is an easy path forward if you already have the docker toolchain setup.

 ## Integrating with AI Assistants